h2oai/docs-issues/.github/ISSUE_TEMPLATE/haic-model-issues-requests.md

 ---
-name: "Issue/request fo a model"
+name: "Issue/request for a model"
 about: Create a documentation issue/request for a model in HAIC
 title: "[HAIC-MODEL]"
 labels: area/documentation, haic-model